2017, robot, AI, sound, live streaming, electronic 'belief machine', interactive experiment

 Omikuji was commissioned by Goethe Institut China for the international exhibition A Better Version of You.
 It is supported by Miraikan.

-A-S HELIX, National Museum of China, Beijing 2019
+A-S HELIX: The Integration of Art and Science in the Age of Artificial Intelligence, National Museum of China, Beijing 2019

-Juried exhibition, International Symposium on Electronic Art, Asia Cultural Center, Gwangju 2019
+Juried exhibition, International Symposium on Electronic Art, Asia Culture Center, Gwangju 2019

 Finalist, Present/Future Art & Technology Star Award, MANA, Shanghai 2019